Prashant-3010/demo-repo/README.md

 ## Demo
-This is my first file and i am super exited for future journey.
+This is my first file.
+I am super exited for future journey.